johnoseni1/Diamond-Programming-language/README.md

 ### Functions
 The current functions for diamond are:
 #### spill
-Description: Print this in the console
+Task: Print this in the console
 <br>
 Arguments will be like :
 - text: e.g (`hello world`)